Constructivism (philosophy of mathematics)

-In the philosophy of mathematics, constructivism asserts that it is necessary to find (or "construct") a specific example of a mathematical object in order to prove that an example exists.
+In philosophy of mathematics, constructivism asserts that it is necessary to find (or "construct") a specific example of a mathematical object in order to prove that an example exists.
 Contrastingly, in classical mathematics, one can prove the existence of a mathematical object without "finding" that object explicitly, by assuming its non-existence and then deriving a contradiction from that assumption.
 Such a proof by contradiction might be called non-constructive, and a constructivist might reject it.
 The constructive viewpoint involves a verificational interpretation of the existential quantifier, which is at odds with its classical interpretation.

 There are many forms of constructivism.
 These include the program of intuitionism founded by Brouwer, the finitism of Hilbert and Bernays, the constructive recursive mathematics of Shanin and Markov, and Bishop's program of constructive analysis.
 Constructivism also includes the study of constructive set theories such as CZF and the study of topos theory.

 Constructivism is often identified with intuitionism, although intuitionism is only one constructivist program.
-Intuitionism maintains that the foundations of mathematics lie in the individual mathematician's intuition, thereby making mathematics into an intrinsically subjective activity.
+Intuitionism maintains that the foundations of mathematics lie in the individual mathematician's intuition, thereby making mathematics an intrinsically subjective activity.
 Other forms of constructivism are not based on this viewpoint of intuition, and are compatible with an objective viewpoint on mathematics.